iamjoshk/ha-notification-tap/ha_notification_tap/DOCS.md

 # HA Notification Tap

-Fires events on Home Assistant's event bus from notification taps.
+This add-on handles deep links from Home Assistant notification click actions and fires events on the event bus.

 ## Configuration